Energy Industry

 By implementing the existing agreements, Belarus acts as a reliable partner in energy transit and an active participant in efforts to reduce air pollutant emissions.
 The country has achieved high results in efficient use of fuel and energy resources.

-In 2019, Belarus’ electricity generation amounted to 40.5 billion kWh.
-Electricity consumption totaled 38.1 billion kWh, electricity export came at 653.2 million kWh in 2020.
+In 2022, Belarus’ electricity generation amounted to 39.4 billion kWh.
+Electricity consumption totaled 38.6 billion kWh.

 The project will help enhance the country’s energy security and reduce greenhouse gas emissions.
 Belarus is implementing a set of activities to integrate the Belarusian nuclear power plant into the national power grid.